1Password/scim-examples/docker/README.md

 * `OP_REDIS_URL`: You can specify a `redis://` or `rediss://` (for TLS) URL here to point towards a different Redis host.
 You can then remove the sections in `docker-compose.yml` that refer to Redis to not deploy that container.
 Redis is still required for the SCIM bridge to function.
 * `OP_PRETTY_LOGS`: You can set this to `1` if you'd like the SCIM bridge to output logs in a human-readable format.
 This can be helpful if you aren't planning on doing custom log ingestion in your environment.
 * `OP_DEBUG`: You can set this to `1` to enable debug output in the logs, which is useful for troubleshooting or working with 1Password Support to diagnose an issue.
-* `OP_TRACE`: You can set this to `1` to enable trace-level log output, which is useful for debugging Letâ€™s Encrypt integration errors.
+* `OP_TRACE`: You can set this to `1` to enable trace-level log output, which is useful for debugging Let's Encrypt integration errors.
 * `OP_PING_SERVER`: You can set this to `1` to enable an optional `/ping` endpoint on port `80`, which is useful for health checks.
 It's disabled if `OP_TLS_DOMAIN` is unset and TLS is not in use.

 As of 1Password SCIM Bridge `v2.8.5`, additional Redis configuration options are available. `OP_REDIS_URL` must be unset for any of these environment variables to be read.
 These environment variables may be especially helpful if you need support for URL-unfriendly characters in your Redis credentials.